wyne-ybanez/demo-php-unit-testing/README.md

 Testdox for test report, useful as a base for documentation (helps if your test names should be verbose):
 `phpunit tests/<file.php> --bootstrap tests/bootstrap.php --colors --testdox`

+### Incomplete tests

+Run: `phpunit --display-incomplete`

+If you have a test you thats not asserting anything: `phpunit --dont-report-useless-tests`.

 &nbsp;

 ## Test Suites